michael-betz/wifiTrack8266/README.md

 # Instructions

-`lib/dns_sneaker` contains the library for coding data into DNS names.

-`lib/dns_sneaker/test` contains a test-bench which can be built with `make` and ran on linux.

 `pio run -t upload -t monitor` to program the ESP8266.
 I'm using a nodemcu board with integrated USB connection.

+`dns_keygen.py` generates the random pre-shared key for the encryption.
+It writes `secrets.json` for the server and `secrets.h` for the esp8266 node if they don't exist already.
+It is run automatically on build.
+Requires `pycrypto` library.

+`lib/dns_sneaker` library for coding data into DNS names.

+`lib/dns_sneaker/test` test-bench which can be built with `make` and runs on linux.

-`dnsd` contains the server part, which runs all on python.
+`dnsd` DNS server which runs on python3.
 Make sure your ISP does not block UDP port 53.